burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Please check the details in Standard.
 C++ 2003. p.
 233. 13.5.1 - 13.5.7.

 According to the Language standard, operators **cannot** be overloaded as static methods of a class.
+You can remember it, because it's a bit illogical type `a A::+ b`.

 It is possible to overload operators in C++ only:
 * As a function